edunfelt/dsv-thesis/wiki/running todo.md

 - [ ] give examples of all things quantum
 - [ ] chsh game figure
 - [X] split chapter 2 into two parts (qit and qkd) with subsections
+- [ ] pseudocode of all algorithms
+- [ ] figures/examples of algorithms